 This newly developed program is focused on aspiring organizational leaders from a wide variety of backgrounds and interests in the health professions.
 The Scholar-in-Residence is based at the AAHC office in Washington, DC with a focus on a specific area of interest within the Association’s current activities; the Scholar-in-Residence will also receive personal mentoring from the Association’s President/CEO.

 The Scholar-in-Residence is expected to spend a minimum of the equivalent of ten weeks at the Association, which may be completed in a single stretch or spread out over a period of six months.
-Scholars-in-Residence are expected to receive salary support from their home institution; however, in some cases if feasible, partial salary support may be available.
-They will receive travel and living stipends from AAHC along with an office while in Washington, DC.
+Scholars-in-Residence are expected to receive salary support from their home institution.
+Office space and staff support will be provided at the AAHC headquarters in Washington, DC.

 - Aspiring leaders with healthcare backgrounds